Recommended Search Tool

 Colorado Background Checks

 Criminal history records are integral to any background check you conduct in the state of Colorado.
+To begin your criminal history records check, go to the Colorado Judicial Branch of government.

 Using the Colorado Judicial Branch website, you can look for court records that pertain to any criminal or civil case heard in a state circuit court.